 Deploying Kafka on Kubernetes With Strimzi

 Kafka on Kubernetes is a powerful combination deployed by more and more enterprise IT teams as cloud-native development and microservices have become increasingly popular.
-When combined with Strimzi, managing and running Kafka Clusters on Kubernetes is easy — whether that's on-prem, or across public, private, or hybrid clouds.
+When combined with Strimzi, managing and running Kafka on Kubernetes is easy — whether that's on-prem, or across public, private, or hybrid clouds.

 - Why Run Kafka on Kubernetes?

 - Creating a Kafka Cluster on Kubernetes With Strimzi